robguderian/unixbootcamp/README.md

 - **src**: folder where source files for the project go

 Within the src folder, there is a folder for each chapter of the book.

+## FAQ

+### Will you add my name to the front page authour list?

+We'll handle this on a case-by-case basis, but we'll definitely consider it!

+### What's with all the superfluous Us?

+Me and Sean are Canadian, and speak the Queen's english.
+Superfluous Us for all!

+### What about smaller contributions?

+We'll have a thank-you page on in the book for all contributors.-